 Mitochondrial dysfunction in Alzheimer Disease – Maria Ankarcrona's research group

-We have recently established a cell-based screen and identified flavonoids as mitochondrial enhancers (Naia et al., 2021).
+We have established a cell-based screen and identified flavonoids as mitochondrial enhancers (Naia et al., 2021).
 Applying gene editing strategies, we are now identifying molecular targets of these small compounds.
 Moreover, using AD knock-in models we are generating proof-of-concept data supporting these drugs as disease-modifying therapy for AD and other neurodegenerative disorders.

 Address